Born: April 8th, 1934

 Works that can be seen in Tokyo:

-Made up of two towers, there are a total of 140 rooms (or capsules) that are only about 10 square meters.
+Made up of two towers, there were a total of 140 rooms (or capsules) the size only about 10 square meters.
 Equipped with a bathroom, they were designed as a "second home in the city" for Tokyo salaryman working long hours and too worn out to make the long commute home.
-The idea was that capsules could be added or taken out depending on the change in demand, though this has never happened.
+The idea was that capsules could be added or taken out depending on change in demand, though this never happened.

 Japan Nursing Association Building (2004)